 C Camps (Grades 6-7)

-Our C Camps are for participants entering grades 6 through 7 this fall.
+Our C Camps are for participants entering grades 6 and 7 this fall.
 We have many new and expanded offerings this year, please check them out by category below!

 *Attention* The majority of our programs are divided up using grade level.
 Grade level refers to the level your camper will be entering into in the upcoming fall.